 YMMV: Family Guy

-Alas, Poor Scrappy: This happens to Brian when he's finally Killed Off for Real.
-Brian may have been hated by people, but the way he died is utterly tragic and is without doubt the single most tearjerking part of the whole show even if it was quickly undone with a Ret Gone.
+Alas, Poor Scrappy: This happens to Brian when was briefly Killed Off for Real.
+Brian may have been hated by people, but the way he dies is utterly tragic and is without doubt the single most tearjerking part of the whole show even if it was quickly undone with a Ret Gone.